Dr Stelios Gkouskos, Counselling Psychologist & Psychotherapist

 I have been working psychotherapeutically with clients since 1999 and I have experience in working with adults and adolescents who present a range of emotional and psychological difficulties including, but not limited to, depression, anxiety, low self-esteem, self-harm, loss & bereavement, trauma, relationship difficulties, and work related stress.

 Apart from my private practice, I have worked in a variety of public and private mental health settings such as: Community Mental Health Team (NHS); Psychotherapy Department (NHS); Eating Disorders Clinic (NHS); Recurrent Depression Clinic (NHS); Department of Children & Adolescents (INPSY – Greece).
 Since 2006, I have also been involved in teaching, training, and supervising counselling psychologists, psychotherapists and counsellors.
-I currently hold the post of Teaching Fellow B and Research Coordinator on the Doctorate in Psychotherapeutic and Counselling Psychology at the University of Surrey.

 My view on psychological distress